sdiehl/wiwinwlh/tutorial.md

 <div class="alert alert-danger">
-Using these functions to subvert the Haskell typesystem will cause all measure of undefined behavior with unimaginable pain and suffering, and are <span style="font-weight: bold">strongly discouraged</span>.
-When initially starting out with Haskell there are no legitimate reason to use these functions at all.
+Using these functions to subvert the Haskell typesystem will cause all measure of undefined behavior with unimaginable pain and suffering, and so they are
+<span style="font-weight: bold">strongly discouraged</span>.
+When initially
+starting out with Haskell there are no legitimate reason to use these functions at all.
 </div>

 <hr/>